-Fort du Mont-Alban: a military fort, its location is on the hill with the same name .
+A military fort, its location is on the hill with the same name .
 It has a majestic panoramic scene.
 Westward, you can view Baie des Anges to the Esterel mountains.
 On the east, the scene starts from the bay of Villefranche that extends to Italian Riviera.

-There are lots of green spaces in Nice, where people of all ages can enjoy a relaxed view, or have fun doing some sports and other activities.
+There are lots of green spaces in Nice we include in this travel guide, where people of all ages can enjoy a relaxed view, or have fun doing some sports and other activities.
 There are so much to do with all the places that offer endless excitement and pleasure:

-The beaches: There are many choices of seaside attractions lining the bays of Nice.
+It stretches on one side of the town.
+The boardwalk gives a moment for a nice stroll.
+Cafés and seaside restaurants line the pebbly beach.
+There are many choices of seaside attractions lining the bays of Nice.
 Each one has its own unique features that suit the taste of any tourist.
 There’s the Blue beach, Bamboo beach, Opera beach, the Regency beach, and Sporting and Sailboat beach.
-All give the proper experience of the Mediterranean sun and its turquoise water.
+All give the proper experience of the Mediterranean sun and its turquoise water of the French Riviera.